 May 18, 2012

 BYU–Hawaii Food Services wins the 2012 Loyal E. Horton Dining Gold Award for the third time.
-They entered their February 2, 2012, “Dragon Year” themed dinner, inspired by the Chinese New Year, in the competition.
+Their winning entry is their February 2, 2012, “Dragon Year” themed dinner, inspired by the Chinese New Year.

 May 19, 2012